yizhisec/delayed/README.md

     5. When the child process exits or it received result from the pipe, it releases the task.

 6. **Q: How does the child process of a worker run?**
-A: the child of a `ForkedWorker` just runs the task, unmarks the task as dequeued, then exits.
+A: The child of a `ForkedWorker` just runs the task, unmarks the task as dequeued, then exits.
 The child of a `PreforkedWorker` runs such a loop:
     1. It tries to receive a task from the pipe.
     2. If the pipe has been closed, it exits.